 Find contact information for key staff members, request a speaker and view scheduled speaking engagements, and view current employment opportunities at the Kansas Insurance Department.

-View news releases, consumer alerts, upcoming legislation, the Insurance Quarterly, and the monthly Commissioner's Corner.
+View news releases, consumer alerts, upcoming legislation, the Insurance Quarterly, and the monthly Insurance Matters.

 View statutes, regulations, public hearings, orders, bulletins, and historical information regarding insurance in Kansas.

 Make an open records request with the Kansas Insurance Department, or download a list of companies and/or agents licenced to to buisiness in the state.